 Some employers will reimburse for all or a portion of your tuition expenses.
 Employer-paid students are allowed deferment in order to be reimbursed by their employer after submitting class grades for the semester.
-The final payment dates for all employer paid students are as follows:
+The employer portion must be received within 45 days from the date of the last class meeting.